arsLan4k1390/Cherrygram/README.md

 - Rear camera by default for video messages,
 - Disable camera in attachments menu.

+*Cherrygram Experimental Preferences:*
+- Download speed boost - Thanks to Nekogram for the idea :),
+- Upload speed boost - Thanks to Nekogram for the idea :),
+- Slow network mode - Thanks to Telegraher for the idea :),

 *Cherrygram Security Preferences:*
 - "Kaboom" (Erase all Cherrygram data in 1 click) - Thanks to Telegraher :),
 - Delete old cache folder (/sdcard/Telegram),